RitvikChouhan/BCG_Virtual_Internship_Data_Science/README.md

 - The level of technical detail necessary for the audience
 - The impact the model could have on the client’s bottom line

-Always ask yourself, “So what?” when preparing content for the client.